Who

 The “life” part sucks, thus the “fun” part goes here.

 I build techy projects for my personal use.
 Any idea popped out of my brain, in any possible forms, language libraries, CLI tools, editor / browser / system extensions, websites, or mobile / desktop apps.
 Sometimes I build them for better life quality, but sometimes merely because it would be REALLY COOL.
-Feel free to go through a full exhibition of them at this page.
+Feel free to go through a full exhibition of them at /works/.
 If there’s an interesting story behind the projects, I will also share it here.

 I embrace new knowledge, and do learning consistently.